Enda Kenny: Legacy

+Fine Gael

 Kenny left a lasting impact on his Fine Gael party.
 He is the only person in modern Irish politics to take control of a major political party from the back benches.
 When he became Fine Gael party leader in 2002, Fine Gael had won just 31 seats in the previous 2002 general election, 23 seats fewer than the 1997 general election.
 Under his leadership, Kenny grew the party in every election he contested (general, local and European) until his last general election in 2016.
 This run included winning 76 seats in the 2011 general election, a gain of 45 seats from when he took over the party leadership in 2002.
 This significant gain resulted in Fine Gael becoming the largest party in Dáil Éireann for the first time in its 78-year history.

-The 2011 general election victory also included an historic 4 out of 5 seats won by Fine Gael candidates in Kenny's Mayo constituency (with Kenny himself topping the poll).
-This had never been achieved by any political party in a 5 seat constituency before.
-According to political pundit Kevin Doyle, 'everyone in the party recognises that he leaves it in a toe-to-toe battle with Fianna Fáil ahead.
-When he took over they weren’t even at the races.'
+The 2011 general election victory also included a historic 4 out of 5 seats won by Fine Gael candidates in Kenny's Mayo constituency (with Kenny himself topping the poll).
+This had never been achieved by any political party in a 5-seat constituency before.
+According to political pundit Kevin Doyle, "everyone in the party recognises that he leaves it in a toe-to-toe battle with Fianna Fáil ahead.
+When he took over they weren't even at the races".

+When Kenny stepped down he was the longest-serving Fine Gael Taoiseach.
+His government was "relatively scandal free" and "for the longest time he was the most underestimated person in Irish politics".